LAbyOne/Bash-5.2/README.md

 The path to the bash binary will be added to /etc/shells on the target system, so that users can use chsh to switch their default shell.

+##
+Thanks to Armin Briegel for original script